Frequently Asked Questions

 How do I know if the courses I’m transferring meet APU’s requirements?

-Check out our Course-to-Course Articulation and General Studies Guidelines and choose your school from among the list of links available on these pages.
-Your Summary of Transfer Credits form will show you which General Studies requirements you have already met.
+Check out our Course-to-Course Articulation and General Education Guidelines and choose your school from among the list of links available on these pages.
+Your Summary of Transfer Credits form will show you which General Education requirements you have already met.
 In addition, the university catalog has a list of courses for each major.
 You may refer to these educational categories to locate classes similar to the ones you have taken.

 Note: Your academic advisor will determine which classes fulfill the requirements for your selected major at preregistration.

-If you are not completing the Intersegmental General Education Transfer Curriculum (IGETC) program, please refer to APU’s suggested General Studies guidelines to help determine if the classes you have taken match APU’s requirements and will transfer.
+If you are not completing the Intersegmental General Education Transfer Curriculum (IGETC) program, please refer to APU’s suggested General Education guidelines to help determine if the classes you have taken match APU’s requirements and will transfer.
 An official transcript evaluation will be completed on a course-by-course basis for each transfer student to determine transferable units.

 When you have applied and been accepted to APU, you will receive a general education evaluation prior to registering for your classes.